Facts Worth Sharing

-- The orbiter is mapping the Moon’s topography, investigates surface mineralogy and elemental abundances, studies the lunar exosphere, and looks for signatures of hydroxyl and water ice.
+• The orbiter is mapping the Moon’s topography, investigating the surface's mineralogy and elements, studying the lunar exosphere, and looking for signatures of water ice.

 Chandrayaan-2 is an Indian mission to send an orbiter, lander, and rover to the Moon.
-The 3 vehicles launched as 1 combined spacecraft in July 2019 to lunar orbit, and the lander, carrying the rover, attempted but failed to touch down in the Moon's southern hemisphere.
+The three vehicles launched as one combined spacecraft in July 2019 to lunar orbit, and the lander, carrying the rover, attempted but failed to touch down in the Moon's southern hemisphere.
 The orbiter continues to study the Moon from above.

 The mission builds on ISRO's Chandrayaan-1 orbiter, which launched in October 2008 and operated for 10 months.
 Chandrayaan-2 features improved instruments and new technologies intended for future planetary missions.
-The orbiter is planned to operate for one year (previously reported as 2 years), while the lander and rover were expected to survive one lunar daytime period had they successfully landed.
+The orbiter is planned to operate for seven years, while the lander and rover were expected to survive one lunar daytime period had they successfully landed.

 The Chandrayaan-2 orbiter hopes to build on the data collected during the Chandrayaan-1 mission using improved instruments.
 Science goals include mapping the Moon’s topography, investigating surface mineralogy and elemental abundances, studying the lunar exosphere, and looking for signatures of hydroxyl and water ice.

 The lander was named Vikram, after Vikram Sarabhai, the founder of India's space program.
-It would have landed near the Moon's south pole, at a latitude of about 70° south.
+It would have landed near the Moon's south pole, at a latitude of about 70 degrees south.

 The mission cost approximately 603 Rs crore ($87 million).